 The Marriott School at Brigham Young University in Provo, UT is a well-recognized institution for graduate programs in business fields.
 It offers a Master of Information Systems Management (MISM) as well as an Information Systems minor for all graduate degrees in the Marriott School.

 The MISM program admits approximately 60 students per year.
 Students who enter the MISM program with a baccalaureate degree in information systems can complete the program in two years or less.
 The Association for Systems Management (ASM) club is a significant added element of the MISM student experience.
 A high percentage of the MISM students participate in the ASM as officers or members, and derive significant hands-on skills from that participation.
+In addition, you’ll cover topics like:

 Students in the Marriott School pursuing a Master of Business Administration, a Master of Accountancy, or a Master of Public Administration can declare Information Systems Management as a minor.
 Focusing electives on courses in information systems provides these students with a competency to help them advance in their chosen fields.